 The 2011 Bexley Land Use Strategy was developed to address key challenges facing the City and identify strategic priorities for longterm sustainability and growth.
-The strategy aimed to create a consensus-built plan that would guide City leadership with a sense of urgency while protecting and enhancing Bexley's unique community assets through thoughtful land use policies, civic improvements, and beautification initiatives.
+The strategy aimed to create a consensus-built plan that would guide City leadership and enable them to act with urgency, while protecting and enhancing Bexley's unique character.
+The strategy included recommendations for land use policies, civic improvements, and beautification initiatives.